sol-app/.github/profile/README.md

 # Web3 in simple

-This Github organization page for teach & learn how to become from web/web2 to web3 + my landing pages.
+This Github organization page for teach & learn how to become from web/web2 to web3 + my landing pages.\
+👨‍👩‍👧‍👦<i>For: Woman, Life, Freedom, patriotic man</i>

 ##